Mykhaylo12/Oasis/README.md

 add artifact
 add sdk 11.0.3
-Add sdk 11.0.3 in project struñture.
+Add sdk 11.0.3 in project struÃ±ture.

 Use file /jv-internet-shop/src/main/resources/init_db.sql to create schema and all the tables required by this app in MySQL database.